pyomeca/ezc3d/doc/paper/paper.md

 Introducing the open-source `ezc3d` library which provides a light and comprehensive API to easily read and write *c3d* files.
 For the lay users, `ezc3d` is an up-to-date solution to manage *c3d* files that complies with the latest recommendation of the standard.
-It also supports in-house implementations of the main biomechanics software that is currently: Vicon, Qualisys, Optotrak, BTS and XSens.
+It also supports in-house implementations of the main biomechanics software, that is currently: Vicon, Qualisys, Optotrak, BTS and XSens.
 Fast file I/O is achieved thanks to the C++ core .
 MATLAB and Python3 interfaces are also conveniently provided so one can implement `ezc3d` in their current workflow without difficulties.
 In addition, since the *c3d* standard allows for multiple ways to store force platform data, a force platform analysis module is provided.